Area of archaeological potential: Potential of digital archeology

-Political Influences on Archeological Digs in Areas of Potential
+Political influences on archeological digs

 Politics heavily influence archaeology and the sites that are deemed to have archaeological potential.
 Many countries have a rich history and idyllic conditions which all point towards archaeological potential, although politics hamper their uncovering both positively and negatively.
 In the case of Pompeii, politics in the early 20th century significantly damaged the site.
 Mussolini was in power when great excavations were taking place in Pompeii, and despite being the most productive period of excavations at the site, the damage these excavations caused was more detrimental to the site than positive.
 The excavations corresponded to the Fascist government of Mussolini, which exploited the potential of Italy's past to ‘create a model for a new imperialist Italy’.
 Despite his wide-ranging excavations, by the time Mussolini was forced out of the office, 26 hectares of the total 66 were not excavated, and further, by the late 50s and early 60s, Pompeii was in a state of disrepair.
 In some circumstances, politics help archaeological digs take place.
 For example, in Egypt, a large amount of money is given each year to help preserve the historical monuments, as they create a large influx of tourism and therefore money.
 Tourism in Egypt is one of the leading sources of income for the country with US$12.57 billion produced in 2019/2018.
 The political agenda in Egypt has recently changed as politicians realised the importance of these monuments to not only the world but the economy.
 Although, in many cases, countries with high archaeological potential do not have enough money to uncover monuments and keep them in good condition.